-For me it’s a death dealer in the conversation.
-It almost always makes me grab for the closest bottle of WINE.
+For me, it’s a death dealer in the conversation.
+It almost always makes me grab the closest bottle of WINE.
 It just feels so uninspired.
 You say what you do – keeping it simple you state a relatable profession…, they say what they do. *cricket sounds*

 And that’s it.